Constrained portfolio optimization in a life-cycle model: A deep pricing kernel approach: Introduction

-To the best of our knowledge, this is the first application of neural network to compute the best trading and insurance strategies for a constrained portfolio optimization problem.
-We make three contributions to the existing literature: First, we study the constrained portfolio optimization problem in a life cycle model with stochastic income and insurance provided.
-A general dual control framework is constructed, and the existence of the primal problem is proved.
-Second, we relax the assumptions in \cite{cuoco1997optimal} and extend their work to a more general case. \cite{cuoco1997optimal} assumes the interest rate process is uniformly bounded, and the integral of discounted stochastic income is uniformly bounded.
-In our work, we assume the expected exponential integral of the interest rate's absolute value is finite and gives a weaker condition on the income process, which contains the uniform bounded income process as a special case.
-Third, we first propose a dual control neural network approach to compute the constrained life cycle model and find that the individual will reduce his or her demand for life insurance when considering the trading constraints.
-Compared to \cite{bick2013solving}, our approach can solve more challenging cases, such as the stock return has a perturbation in time.
-It can inspire future work to use neural network learning the best solution for the constrained portfolio optimization problem.
+To the best of our knowledge, this is the first application of a neural network to compute the best trading and insurance strategies for a constrained portfolio optimization problem.
+We make four contributions to the existing literature: First, we study the constrained portfolio optimization problem in a life-cycle model with stochastic income and insurance provided.
+A general dual control framework is constructed that includes many trading constraints, such as no short-selling and no borrowing constraints, as special cases.
+Second, by constructing artificial markets, we change the original dynamic budget constraint into a group of static budget constraints.
+Subsequently, a Lagrangian upper bound and induced strategies for the lower bound are provided for the primal problem.
+Third, we propose a dual-control ``deep pricing kernel approach'' to compute the constrained life-cycle model.
+We derive a semi-explicit solution for the upper bound in terms of the pricing kernel's $p$-th moment, and then use deep regression to induce the corresponding strategy for the lower bound.
+Compared to \cite{bick2013solving}, our approach studies high-dimensional, non-linear forms of compensated control $v_t$, significantly reduces the duality gap, and can solve more complex cases that lack explicit solutions.
+Fourth, we find that individuals reduce their consumption, wealth, and demand for life insurance and annuities when accounting for trading constraints.
+This implies that although trading constraints help stabilize the financial market, they partially reduce individuals' purchasing power and lifetime welfare.